 Earthquake is one of the major natural disasters.
-In every year it causes a huge loss of life and property all around the world.
+Every year it causes a huge loss of life and property all around the world.
 Proper strategies and awareness about disaster management is the need of the hour.
-This will protect us from the losses and help to cope up with this hazards.
+This will protect us from the losses and help to cope up with these hazards.
 However, in order to reduce the destruction caused by these occurrences the disaster management committee has laid some safety measures.
-In this section, we will learn about some of these safety measures to be undertaken before, during and after the calamity.

-An earthquake is the shaking of the surface of Earth due to the sudden release of energy in the Earth’s crust, as a result, seismic waves are created.
+An earthquake is the shaking of the surface of Earth due to the sudden release of energy in the Earth’s crust, as a result, seismic waves (also known as S waves)are created.
 The seismic activities in an area determine the type and intensity of the earthquake.
-Some of the measures to be undertaken before and after the earthquake are given below.

 - Connections of gas lines and appliances must be made flexible.